ashkan-abbasi66/OCT-denoising-package/Readme.md

 > Ashkan, Abbasi, Amirhassan Monadjemi, Leyuan Fang, Hossein Rabbani, Bhavna Josephine Antony, and Hiroshi Ishikawa, "[Mixed Multiscale BM4D for Three-dimensional Optical Coherence Tomography Denoising](https://www.sciencedirect.com/science/article/pii/S0010482523001233?via%3Dihub)", Computers in Biology and Medicine, 2023.

-Please note that this package also contains codes, datasets, and precomputed results associated with other papers.
-If you use them, please appropriately cite the corresponding research paper.
-The toolbox was designed to be almost self-contained, and we tested it on a 64bit PC with Windows® 10 and MATLAB® 2019.
-For other architectures, you may need to recompile MEX files in some packages.
+Please note that this package contains codes, datasets, and precomputed results associated with other papers, too.
+If you use them, please also cite them appropriately.
+This toolbox is designed to be almost self-contained, and we tested it on a 64bit PC with Windows® 10 and MATLAB® 2019.
+For other architectures, you may need to recompile MEX files to run some codes.

 In short:
 * **Start using this toolbox by taking a look at `Run_benchmarks_dt1.m`**.
 At the begninning of this script, there are variables to select a method to run on the first dataset.